-Need Brain Break ideas for the kids?
-These energizing brain breaks are gross motor activities that can break up the school day or be added to the classroom schedule.
+Need Winter Brain Breaks for the kids?
+Here, you will find energizing brain breaks are gross motor activities that can break up the school day or be added to the classroom schedule.
 Mix some of these movement breaks into the classroom to help kids focus and stay on task while getting a chance to get a short mental break from the class schedule.
-I love that these movement breaks can give kids a chance to weave activity right into learning.
-Whether you are looking for stretches or specifics like activities that fit your curriculum, most of these brain break ideas can be modified to meet your classroom needs!
+With more online time and increased screen time than ever before, and the added piece of wintery weather, brain breaks are needed more now than ever.

 Winter Brain Breaks